anapaulagomes/peneira/README.md

 It's time to sift through some articles 🤭

+With this CLI you can search for papers for your research in different sources and export the results.

 > DISCLAIMER: This is a work in progress.
-The code is not yet ready for production.
+The code is under active development
+> and it's not ready for production use.

 ## Sources available